Skip to contentSkip to navigationSkip to topbar

 Info

-If you don't want to automatically record the audio and video tracks for all participants in a Group Room, you can use Recording Rules to specify the tracks you want to record.
-Also, you can configure your Group Room default settings in the Twilio console(link takes you to an external page).
-Here you can set the rooms to default to group rooms and to turn recording on/off.
-(You can't record peer-to-peer rooms because the media does not go through Twilio servers.)
+If you don't want to automatically record the audio and video tracks for all participants in a Room, you can use Recording Rules to specify the tracks you want to record.
+Also, you can configure your Room default settings in the Twilio Console(link takes you to an external page).
+Here you can set the rooms to default to Rooms and to turn recording on/off.

 Twilio offers Compositions, a service that creates playable files from Recordings and automatically takes into account the Recordings' timing variations.
 However, if your use case does not fit the Compositions product, you can manually mix recordings into a single playable file.